 - Administers the vital records system to maintain birth and death records which are needed by citizens for legal purposes and researchers to respond to public health issues.

 Click on the navigation aids on the left side of this page to find more information about Health Policy activities, responsibilities, and resources.

 The Minnesota Department of Health (MDH) operates the Health Information Clearinghouse to help put you in touch with information and resources.
-Contact the Clearinghouse at: email@example.com or 800-657-3793.
+To contact the Clearinghouse go to Health Information Clearinghouse (firstname.lastname@example.org) or call 800-657-3793.

 Use the “search” function on the top of each Department of Health web page to search for information posted on the MDH website.

 To view the PDF files, you will need Adobe Acrobat Reader (free download from Adobe's website).